Using Money Transfer Services

 Mystery Shopper Scams

-Don’t wire money to:
+Don’t wire money to a person who:

 Advance Fee Loans

 If you’ve wired money to a scam artist, call the money transfer company immediately to report the fraud and file a complaint.
-You can reach the complaint department of MoneyGram at 1-800-MONEYGRAM (1-800-666-3947) or Western Union at 1-800-448-1492.
+You can reach the complaint department of MoneyGram at 1-800-MONEYGRAM (1-800-666-3947) or Western Union at 1-800-325-6000.
 Ask for the money transfer to be reversed.
 It’s unlikely to happen, but it’s important to ask.
 Then, file a complaint with the FTC.